Expert Tips For The Best Holiday Destination Malaysia

 Wayang Kulit or Shadow Puppetry is an ancient form of storytelling and entertainment that uses flat articulated cut-out figures (shadow puppets).

-The Wayang Kulit or Shadow Puppetry is live theatre performance orchestrated by the main puppeteer, Tok Dalang.
+The Wayang Kulit or Shadow Puppetry is a live theatre performance orchestrated by the main puppeteer, Tok Dalang.

-The magic of a Wayang Kulit Siam (Kelantan) performance is Tok Dalang who controls and breathes life into various puppets.
+The magic of a Wayang Kulit Siam (Kelantan) performance is Tok Dalang, who controls and breathes life into various puppets.